Rust (video game)

 Rust is a multiplayer survival video game developed by Facepunch Studios.
-Rust was first released in early access in December 2013 and received its full release in February 2018.
+It was first released in early access in December 2013 and received its full release in February 2018.
 Rust is available on Windows and macOS.
 Console versions for PlayStation 4 and Xbox One developed in conjunction with Double Eleven were released in May 2021.
+Native versions for PlayStation 5 and Xbox Series X/S were released in June 2025.
 Rust was initially created as a clone of DayZ, a popular mod for ARMA 2, with crafting elements akin to those in Minecraft.

 The objective of Rust is to survive in the wilderness using gathered or stolen materials.
 Players must successfully manage their hunger, thirst, and health, or risk dying.
-Despite the presence of hostile animals such as bears and wolves, the primary threat to the player is other players due to the game being solely multiplayer.
+Despite the presence of hostile animals such as bears, wolves and big cats such as panthers, the primary threat to the player is other players due to the game being solely multiplayer.
 Combat is accomplished through firearms and various weapons, such as bows.
 In addition, vehicles controlled by non-player characters will occasionally roam, attacking armed players.
 Rust features crafting, though initially limited until the discovery of specific items in the game's open world.
 To stay protected, players must build bases or join clans to improve their chance of survival.
 Raiding is a major aspect of Rust.
 Rust supports modded servers which can add additional content.